Rulers

 12

-Chad: Gen. Ali Ahmat Akhabache is named public security minister.
+Chad: Gen. Ali Ahmat Akhabache is named public security minister (taking office October 14).

 United Kingdom: Former first minister of Scotland (2007-14) Alex Salmond dies.